As someone deeply involved in managing WordPress sites, I’ve personally experienced the critical need for reliable email delivery.

 1. SendLayer (Recommended)

-SendLayer is a reliable and affordable transactional email delivery service.
-It works to send your emails as quickly as possible and helps you authenticate them so they don’t end up in your users’ spam folders.
+SendLayer is a reliable and affordable transactional email delivery service designed to ensure your emails are sent quickly and authenticated to avoid spam folders.

-This transactional email provider also includes tons of insights into the emails your site is sending.
-You can see your messages’ delivery statuses, open rates, click-through rates, and more in your SendLayer dashboard and the WP Mail SMTP email log.
+I also find the insights provided by SendLayer invaluable, being able to see delivery statuses, open rates, and click-through rates directly in the SendLayer dashboard and the WP Mail SMTP email log.

 Most importantly, SendLayer takes protecting your domain’s sender reputation seriously.
 It’s easy to accidentally end up on the blacklists of email providers like Gmail and Yahoo.